 How does PTSD affect social relationships?

-The way PTSD interferes in their daily functioning will vary depending on their personality traits and the type of traumatic event they’ve experienced.
-However, there are some common effects that usually manifest at the relationship level:
+The way PTSD interferes with daily functioning will vary depending on personality traits and the type of traumatic event that the sufferer has been subjected to.
+However, common effects that may manifest within a relationship include:

 Difficulty setting boundaries